kobeodb/emergency-detection/README.md

 tree /f
 ```

 Start the project by navigating to the source folder.
 Once inside, run the main file by supplying the file you want to detect objects on.
-You can also supply the weights you put in your weights directory.
+You can also supply the weights you put in your weights' directory.
 When no weights file is supplied, then the weights file is downloaded from yolo and defaults to yolo11.pt.
 ```commandline
 cd src
 python main.py filename weights